radu-chc/Wirelessly-Controlled-Robot-Through-Advanced-Arm-Motion-Capture-Tracking-and-Gesture-Recognition/README.md

-Gesture Controlled Robot
+# Wirelessly Controlled Robot Through Advanced Arm Motion Capture Tracking and Gesture Recognition

-This submission includes:
+### This submission includes:

 - C code for both the transmitter Arduino on the glove, as well as the receiver on the robot.
 Pitch and roll are used for driving motion.